Asjha Jones

-Asjha Takera Jones (born August 1, 1980) is a former American professional women's basketball power forward and coach who is now on the staff of the Portland Trail Blazers in the National Basketball Association (NBA).
+Asjha Takera Jones (born August 1, 1980) is an American former professional women's basketball power forward and coach who is now on the staff of the Portland Trail Blazers in the National Basketball Association (NBA).
 In 2019, she became the first person to win a WNBA title as both a player and a coach.

 Jones is one of 11 women to receive an Olympic gold medal, an NCAA Championship, a Fiba World cup gold and a WNBA Championship.

 Early years

 At the age of three, Jones began playing basketball in a local park.
 Born in Piscataway, New Jersey, she began playing AAU ball at the age of eleven, but she was playing neighborhood ball before then.
 She tried to interest the girls in playing, but couldn't convince them, so she played basketball with the boys.
 By the age of twelve, she reached her adult height, so she was taller than most of her teammates, boys and girls.
 Her shoe matched her age for a time, until she peaked out at size 13.

 She started going to basketball camps at an early age, including one at Rutgers while she was in fifth grade.
 When she was in eighth grade, she was good enough to win the MVP of her summer league, despite playing with high school age participants.